oskardudycz/EventSourcing.NetCore/Sample/ECommerce/README.md

 10. Open `PracticalEventSourcing.sln` solution.
 11. Docker useful commands

-    - `docker-compose up` - start dockers
+    - `docker compose up` - start dockers
-    - `docker-compose kill` - to stop running dockers.
+    - `docker compose kill` - to stop running dockers.
-    - `docker-compose down -v` - to clean stopped dockers.
+    - `docker compose down -v` - to clean stopped dockers.
     - `docker ps` - for showing running dockers
     - `docker ps -a` - to show all dockers (also stopped)

-12. Go to [docker](./docker) and run: `docker-compose up`.
+12. Go to [docker](./docker) and run: `docker compose up`.
 13. Wait until all dockers got are downloaded and running.
 14. You should automatically get:
     - Postgres DB running